 - Enabling real-time messaging for faster alignment and decision making.
 Workers can send and receive communication between colleagues no matter where they are

-3. Improved Organization
+3. Better Organization

 Mobile communication can be used to improve the organization by offering secure file sharing on the go, document collaboration, and many different apps and software that allow employees to access company info anytime.